 Are there ways to protect NFTs?

 An NFT smart contract audit is a complete check of the contract and its features.
 Audits prevent NFTs from being stolen due to issues within their code.
 Aside from that, if there are any vulnerabilities that can affect the minting function, resulting in creating tokens without the knowledge of the marketplace.
+An NFT audit is always concluded by a third party which guarantees impartial judgment.
+0xGuard offers the services of experienced auditors with vast knowledge of NFT contracts.

 Most common issues